 For as long as America's brave soldiers have fought to preserve the ideals of our country, passions have run high on the issue of how we as a nation should remember our history.

-To the Civil War Trust, just as our country’s battlefields are a part of American history, the soldiers who fought on both sides of the war are part of that history, and the memorials erected to honor fallen comrades and friends are part of that history.
+To the Civil War Trust, just as our country’s battlefields are a part of American history, the soldiers who fought on both sides of the war - together with the memorials erected to honor fallen comrades and friends - are part of that history, too.
 They must be preserved.